Invariant density statistical quantifiers and a temperature for the logistic map: Preliminaries

 and $z_i\in [\frac{i-1}{W},\frac{i}{W})$ with $p = (p_1,p_2,\ldots,p_W)$ a discrete probability density.
-The Crámer-Rao bound states that the CR complexity is low bounded by 1, i.e. $C[p]\geq 1$, being maximized for the Gaussian probability densities.
-We only focus on the Fisher information and the CR complexity so the employment of other measures of information and its associated complexities \cite{LMC} is out of the scope of this work.
+As mentioned in the Introduction, the Crámer-Rao complexity is an important statistical quantifier complementary to the Fisher information.
+The Crámer-Rao bound theorem \cite{Frieden} states that the CR complexity is low bounded by 1, i.e. $C[p]\geq 1$, being maximized for Gaussian probability densities.
+Here, we only focus on FI and the corresponding CR complexity, being other information measures and their associated complexities \cite{LMC} out of the scope of the present work.